 The water pressure gauge indicates the water pressure in the engine cooling system.
 Readings help determine if water pressure is too low for adequate cooling.
-Consult engine owner's manual for a recommended operating range.
+Consult the engine manual for a recommended operating range.

-WATER TEMPERATURE, OIL LEVEL AND RESTRICTION WARNING SYSTEMS

-Outboard engines have several warning systems.
-The buzzer for this system is located under the dash.
+WATER TEMPERATURE, OIL LEVEL AND FUEL RESTRICTION WARNING SYSTEMS Outboard engines have several warning systems.
+These systems are located under the dash.
 Some models also have indicator lights in addition to the audible alarm.
-Consult your manual for location and functions.
+Consult your engine manual for more information.